The Transport Finance Law Review: Russia

 i Regulatory capital and liquidity

-As a member of the Basel Committee on Banking Supervision, Russia undertook to implement Basel III standards in accordance with the schedule adopted by the Committee; in other words, until 2018 inclusive.
+As a member of the Basel Committee on Banking Supervision, Russia undertook to implement Basel III standards in accordance with the schedule adopted by the Committee.
+Currently, regulations issued by the Bank of Russia in respect of banks' own capital apply with reference to Basel III standards.

 ii Supervisory regime